jackylk/incubator-carbondata/docs/datamap/datamap.md

 In this *system* folder, it contains:

 - DataMapSchema file.
 It is a json file containing schema for one datamap.
+Ses DataMapSchema class.
 If user creates 100 datamaps (on different tables), there will be 100 files in *system* folder.
 - DataMapStatus file.
 Only one file, it is in json format, and each entry in the file represents for one datamap.
+Ses DataMapStatusDetail class

 There is a DataMapCatalog interface to retrieve schema of all datamap, it can be used in optimizer to get the metadata of datamap.